ml5js/Intro-ML-Arts-IMA-F20/final/README.md

 - Is the idea clear?
 What do you understand / not understand?
 - Is the scope reasonable?
 Can it be done in such a short period of time?
 - Any suggestions for relevant tutorials, examples, or other resources?
+- Are there ways this project can be "remote" user tested?
+What questions would you want to ask?

 ## Workshop and Individual Meetings